plotdb/flexize/README.md

  - last child: works as gutter after its host cell
  - only child: works as gutter for both side around its host cell

+Note that based on the selector you used, a gutter may affect grandparent nodes. use explicit selector to only select a desired child as gutter if necessary.
+See `web/src/pug/nested` for a live example.

 ## APIs